zack-bitcoin/amoveo-docs/basics/market_cap.md

 If the market cap is fixed, but coins are being burned at a rate of b, and created at a rate of m, then the value of coins is changing by `((b-m)/c_m)`.
 So the value of coins is maximized by keeping the burn rate high, and the mining reward low.

+So how do we consider transaction fees in this sytem?
+Transaction fees are like block rewards in that miners are doing work to get the reward.
+They are also similar to a burn, because the person paying the fee is losing that money.
+A transaction fee of $10 is the same thing as a combination of a mining reward of $10 and a burn of $10 at the same time.
+So if we had a seperate variable for transaction fees `f`, then we could write the formula for the market cap like this:

+c = ((b+f)/i) + ((m+f)/k).

 More explanation for why c = b/i.